MihailMatveichuk/MihailMatveichuk/README.md

 ### ✍️ About Me

 - I have been programming for a year <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 As a Front-end developer I have made some small projects on React and JavaScript Native 📦.
 - I am always ready to work hard gradually improving my hard and soft skills 💪.
+Nowadays I am a Mentor in The Rolling Scopes School 🚀.

 👩‍💻 My areas of specialization include: